 Through a defined methodology, The Search Agency’s Mobile Experience Scorecard can be applied to any mobile site.

 - Perform a Google search for each company (e.g. “Citigroup”) on a mobile device to find the mobile URL.

-- Enter the mobile URL from the previous step into Google’s mobile site testing tool to record the mobile site’s load speed.
+- Enter the mobile URL from the previous step into Google’s Test My Site tool to record the mobile site’s load speed.
 For each site, enter the URL into the tool twice and take the average of the two speeds provided.

 - Use mobiReady’s mobile readiness tool to determine the size (in kilobytes) of each mobile homepage.
 Divide the size (kb) by the speed (seconds) determined in the previous step to get the calculated download speed.